Also known as Assembler, Boot and Shoe Repairman, Boot Maker, Cutter, Fitter, Inseamer, Insole Department Worker, Side Laster, Stitcher

 Second, Shoe Machine Operators somewhat value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

-Lastly, Shoe Machine Operators somewhat value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Shoe Machine Operators somewhat value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.